 and for entry level residence life professionals, this committee

-coordinates the New Professionals Institute held in the fall.
+coordinates the New Professionals Institute (SWACUHO-U) held in the fall.
 The

 committee also facilitates the New Professionals’ Case Study Competition